jg-eno/RAG_to_Riches/README.md

 - **Backend**:
   - Python 3.10+
   - LangChain for document processing and RAG pipelining
+  - Groq with Llama 3.3 70B for primary AI responses
-  - Google Gemini 2.5 Pro for AI responses
+  - Google Gemini for fallback AI responses
   - Google text-embedding-004 model for document embeddings
   - ChromaDB for vector storage
   - dotenv for environment variable management